 One of the biggest projects we completed was our frugal kitchen remodel.
 This is how the kitchen looked when we started:

 The Before Pics

 As you can see, the kitchen started out in decent shape.
 However, a closer look tells an entirely different story.
 Here are the things that bothered me about our kitchen when we bought the house:

 - Mismatched countertops- As you can see, the countertops in the main part of the kitchen were replaced, but the countertops in the desk area were not.
 Why?

-- Cracked countertops- Although you can’t tell in the pictures, the countertop had a huge-ass crack near the sink.
+- Cracked countertops- Although you can’t tell in the pictures, the counter top had a huge crack near the sink.
+It was ugly!

 - Oak kitchen cabinets- I hate oak!

 - Funky dishwasher- I’m not all about getting the newest and best appliances, but the dishwasher that came with the house was just plain funky.
-Not only did it smell weird, but it did a half-ass job and one of the wheels kept falling off.
+Not only did it smell weird, but it did an awful job and one of the wheels kept falling off.

 - World’s Ugliest Curtains- Am I wrong?

 - Weird Cabinets- The kitchen cabinet on the right side of the sink made no sense to me.
 It didn’t match the cabinets on the other side, and it looked weird.